ellockie/lp-book-registry/README.md

 ## TODO

-- more visual effects
-- more unit tests
+- more and more robust unit tests
+- smoother transitions between pages
+- better styling

 ## Available Scripts